-That said, it’s now commonplace for businesses nationwide to be sued or receives demand letters, as individuals from any state can now file lawsuits.
+That said, it’s now commonplace for businesses nationwide to be sued or receive demand letters, as individuals from any state can now file lawsuits.

-For instance, a few big and small businesses have received legal cases due to noncompliance.
+For instance, a few big and small businesses have been involved with legal cases due to noncompliance.
 Here are some of them: